 Families often share homes, vacations, holiday traditions, and fond memories.
 Sharing a business, though, is more complicated than shutting down the summer cottage together or planning next year’s family reunion.
-One type of family business is called a family limited partnership.
+One type of family business is called the family limited partnership.
 It’s not just a business entity, though.
 It can be a powerful estate planning tool.

-A family limited partnership (“FLP”) is an entity created to manage family assets.
+FLP (“Family Limited Partnership”) is an entity created to manage family assets.
 The general partner and limited partners are all family members.
 For tax purposes, ‘family’ includes spouses, children, ancestors (parents or grandparents), lineal descendants (children and grandchildren), and trusts created for the benefit of any member of the family.

 A family limited liability company (“FLLC”) is similar to an FLP.
 The primary difference involves liability.
 While FLP’s are managed by general partners who have direct liability, the FLLC provides limited liability to all partners.